Skip to Page Content

 5.1 Only the following individuals and entities may use the designation "certified public accountant", the abbreviation "CPA", and other designations which suggest that the individual or entity is a certified public accountant or practicing certified public accountancy:

 5.1.1 An individual who is registered with the Board and holds an active permit to practice as a certified public accountant.
-A permit to practice is considered to be active when the holder has not placed the permit to practice in inactive status pursuant to 24 Del.C. §106(a), 24 Del.C. §108(e) or subsection 5.5 herein and when the holder has properly renewed that permit during the most recent renewal period.
+A permit to practice is considered to be active when the holder has not placed the permit to practice in inactive status pursuant to 24 Del.C. §106(a), 24 Del.C. §108(e) or subsection 5.5 of this regulation and when the holder has properly renewed that permit during the most recent renewal period.

 5.1.2 A sole proprietorship, partnership, corporation, or any other entity authorized under Delaware law or a similar statute of another state which is registered with the Board and holds a current firm permit to practice.